 These are made of really durable heavy cotton, and they are built to last--so they will last you for many lifts to come.

-The Nordic Lifting wrist wraps will take pressure off your grip, so you can add those last few pounds--or ounces--to your bar.
+The Nordic Lifting wrist wraps will take the pressure off your grip so that you can add those last few pounds--or ounces--to your bar.
 It will help stabilize your grip and ensure that you can follow through.

 Dependable and durable

 Too much padding for some